 Green roofs offer many public, private, and design-based benefits.

 Please note: while there are similarities among green roofs, each installation is unique.
 Hence, all technical performance details provided will vary by region, climate, building, design, and green wall type.
-GRHC members are an excellence source of green wall expertise, and a resource manual is available from GRHC's Green Infrastructure Store.
+GRHC members are an excellence source of green roof expertise, and a resource manual is available from GRHC's Green Infrastructure Store.

-- Urban greening has long been promoted as an easy and effective strategy for beautifying the built environment and increasing investment opportunity.
+- Urban greening has long been promoted as an easy and effective strategy for beautifying the built environment and increasing investment opportunity

-- Green roofs can contribute to landfill diversion
+- Green roofs can contribute to landfill diversion by:

 - Prolonging the life of waterproofing membranes, reducing associated waste